SalinaYu/ASEwhat-happens-when/README.md

 ```
 ...the Enter key bottoms out on the keyboard, an electrical circuit is closed (either directly or capacitively), current flows into the logic circuitry of the keyboard ...
 ```
-We're not concerned about that here.
+We're not concerned about that for this session.
 Suffice to say that the input (_www.google.com_) was populated in the browser bar.
+The _Enter_ key has been pressed.

 ## Parsing the URL